AlextheYounga/us-federal-code/usc/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers/subchapter-ii-investment-advisers/sec-80b-3.md

 For purposes of this subsection, a venture capital fund includes an entity described in subparagraph (A), (B), or (C) of subsection (b)(7) (other than an entity that has elected to be regulated or is regulated as a business development company pursuant to section 80a–53 of this title).

+#### (3) Advisers of RBICS ####

+For purposes of this subsection, a venture capital fund includes an entity described in subparagraph (A) or (B) of subsection (b)(8) (other than an entity that has elected to be regulated as a business development company pursuant to section 80a–53 of this title).

 #### (m) Exemption of and reporting by certain private fund advisers ####

 #### (1) In general ####

-The Commission shall provide an exemption from the registration requirements under this section to any investment adviser of private funds, if each of <sup><a href="#80b-3_5_target" name="80b-3_5">5</a></sup> such investment adviser acts solely as an adviser to private funds and has assets under management in the United States of less than $150,000,000.
+The Commission shall provide an exemption from the registration requirements under this section to any investment adviser of private funds, if each of <sup><a href="#80b-3_4_target" name="80b-3_4">4</a></sup> such investment adviser acts solely as an adviser to private funds and has assets under management in the United States of less than $150,000,000.

 #### (2) Reporting ####